 Cat Proof Fence:

-Let's face it, cat fencing is expensive.
+Let's face it, and cat fencing is expensive.
 And many of the commercial products are downright ugly.
 Here's an alternative: Create a cat-proof fence that is beautiful, functional, and inexpensive.

 The first step is to measure the area you wish to block off.
 You'll need to allow for some overlap, so add 6 inches or so on all sides.
 Then, get some chicken wire and use your measuring tape to mark it off into 30 inches by 30-inch sections, with a few inches of overlap at the ends.
 Then, dig a trench about 6 inches deep around the entire perimeter of your yard . . . or as much as you can do in one day.
 Fill the trench with rocks or bricks where needed.

 After that, place the chicken wire into the trench and secure it with stakes pounded at each end.
 Just make sure you leave enough room for your cat to be able to hop over it!
-Finally, spray paint the chicken wire white if you like so that it blends into the background.
-You can also add flowers or greenery along the top of your new fence for a decorative touch.
+Finally, spray paint the chicken wire white if you like so it blends into the background.
+You can add flowers or greenery along the top of your new fence for a decorative touch.

 DIY Cat-Proof Your Garden Fence or Wall: